Leaflet: A guide to Adult Social Care and Health

 If you're not sure which district or borough you are in, use Find your local council | GOV.UK.

-For example, the East Sussex carer's card allows you to register an emergency plan and offers discounts from shops and services.
+For example, the East Sussex carer's card allows you to register an emergency plan and offers discounts for shops and services.
 You can also join local support groups, and access information, advice and training.

 Care for the Carers is a local support organisation for carers.
 If you want to find out more about what is available, or if you’re not sure what you need, contact them:

-Website: Care for the Carers
+- Website: Care for the Carers

-Phone: 01323 738 390
+- Phone: 01323 738 390

-Text: 07860 077 300
+- Text: 07860 077 300

 Carer's assessment